Avanade/Beef/samples/MyEf.Hr/docs/Employee-Api.md

 }
 ```

 The entity code-gen configuration references a `EmployeeValidator` that needs to be implemented.
-Within the `MyEf.Hr.Business/Validation` folder create `EmployeeValidator.cs` and implement as follows.
+Within the `MyEf.Hr.Business/Validation` folder create an `EmployeeValidator.cs` and implement as follows.

 ``` csharp
 namespace MyEf.Hr.Business.Validation;